 Why work may be important to your quality of life

-There are key factors that make work (paid or unpaid) a core domain of quality of life for anybody: financial resources, a feeling of purpose and identity, a sense of their own ability to succeed or feel competent at what they do, the chance to make friends and meet people, a feeling of being involved with others in shared work and the financial resources to reach their personal goals.
-It provides a structure for daily life, a reason for getting up in the morning and a place to go.
-This is as true for people with bipolar disorder as for anyone else; maybe more so.
-After all, chronic health conditions like bipolar disorder can make it hard to feel competent and to maintain an orderly structure to your life.
-A stable job is a source of structure and grounding that can be invaluable when living with bipolar disorder.
+There are key factors that make work (paid or unpaid) a core domain of quality of life for anybody: financial resources, a feeling of purpose and identity, the opportunities to make friends and meet people, a feeling of being involved with others in shared work.
+Work can provide a structure for daily life, a reason for getting up in the morning and a place to go.
+These are important to anybody, and often especially so for people who live with chronic health conditions like bipolar disorder, which can make it hard to feel competent and to maintain an orderly structure to your life.
+Work is a source of structure and grounding that can be invaluable when living with bipolar disorder.

-Other factors have been linked with doing better in the workplace when you live with bipolar disorder, such as: having good cognition (the ability to think clearly, reason things out, and understand what’s happening or needs to be done), having more years of education under your belt, not having been hospitalized too much, not being depressed and not having a personality disorder as well as bipolar disorder2.
-Research also points to the importance of learning how to navigate mental health stigma in the workplace3 as well as effectively dealing with problems between yourself and your co-workers and using self-management practices at work.
-Successfully getting back into work settings after a bipolar episode can be helped by having a good fit between the person, their job, and their support system; as well as by being in recovery from their mood episode.4
+Other factors have been linked with doing better in the workplace when you live with bipolar disorder: having good cognition (the ability to think clearly and reason well), having more years of education, not having been hospitalized often, not being depressed, and not having a personality disorder as well as bipolar disorder7.
+Research also shows the importance of learning how to navigate mental health stigma in the workplace8, effectively dealing with interpersonal problems at work, and using self-management practices at work.
+Successfully getting back to work after a bipolar episode can be helped by having a good fit between the person, their job, and their support system; as well as by being in recovery from their mood episode9.

 How you can take action

-You have certain rights in the workplace as a person dealing with a serious health condition.
-Disability and anti-discrimination laws protect the work rights of people living with chronic health conditions like bipolar disorder at work.
-Some laws may require a person to tell (or disclose) the condition to their employer.
-Disclosure5,6 of bipolar disorder is a difficult decision, given the reasonable concern that employers will discriminate against the person disclosing his or her condition, and the possibility of negative attitudes from co-workers.
-But on the brighter side, supervisors and coworkers can be excellent sources of support, where the workplace culture itself is a supportive one.
+You have rights in the workplace as a person dealing with a serious health condition.
+In many countries, disability and anti-discrimination laws protect the rights of people living with chronic health conditions like bipolar disorder at work.
+Some laws may require a person to tell (or disclose) their condition to their employer.
+Disclosure10,11 is a difficult decision, given the reasonable concerns that employers could discriminate against the person disclosing their condition, and the possibility of negative attitudes from co-workers.
+But on the brighter side, where the workplace culture is a supportive one, supervisors and coworkers can be excellent sources of support.

 Using both psychosocial treatments and medication can prevent depressive or manic episodes from turning your life upside down.
-It’s possible that using medication only may not be enough to help people flourish in their work life.
+It’s possible that medication alone may not be enough to help people flourish in their work.
 While medication is the accepted first-line treatment for people with bipolar disorder, for the best results, medications should be used along with other treatments like psychological and rehabilitative efforts.
-For example, there are psychosocial treatments that help people with bipolar disorder to improve how well they function socially and at work, and research has shown that supported employment is one way for people to deal with mental health challenges in the workplace.7,8,9,10 (Supported employment services for people with severe mental illnesses are usually delivered by teams in community mental health agencies who can provide people with support finding work as well as support in their jobs.
+For example, there are psychosocial and social treatments (that help people with bipolar disorder to improve how well they function socially and at work).
+Research has shown that supported employment is one way for people to deal with mental health challenges in the workplace12,13,14,15.
+Supported employment services for people with severe mental illnesses are usually delivered by teams in community mental health agencies who can provide people with support finding work as well as support in their jobs.
 You may want to speak to your healthcare professional about whether this is an option you could explore.

-There are a number of nonprofit organizations that provide support to people with bipolar disorder (or other mental health issues) in finding a job.
-Using your Employee Assistance Program, if your employer provides one, can really help in keeping a job once you find it.
-And remember, employers are required to provide appropriate changes to the job or the work environment for individuals with health barriers, unless these changes create "undue hardship" on the employer or other employees.
-In other words, if you ask for job duties that shrink enormously when you're depressed and expand enormously when your mood is elevated, that might be considered undue hardship to the employer – but if you request reasonable changes for specific job related issues, that should be provided.
+If you are employed, you may be able to access support through your employer.
+Using your Employee Assistance Program, if your employer provides one, can really help in keeping and succeeding at a job once you find it.
+Also, employers are required to provide appropriate changes to the job or the work environment for individuals with health barriers, unless these changes create “undue hardship” on the employer or other employees.
+In other words, if you ask for job duties that shrink enormously when you’re depressed and expand enormously when your mood is elevated, that might be considered undue hardship to the employer.
+However, if you request reasonable changes for specific job related issues, that should be provided.
 Resources that are tailored for employers of people with bipolar disorder can be found in our for Employers section.

-A few recent research studies have found that individuals recovering from psychotic episodes link job success to three strategies: "self-assessing their mental health regularly, actively working to maintain and improve their mental health, and striving to feel connected to others at work."11 That last strategy is especially worth noting – having good relationships with your manager or co-workers is an extremely valuable source of support in dealing with bipolar disorder.
-It's a great idea to connect with an occupational therapist to develop a work or career plan as they’re trained to help people get back to doing their daily activities and work.
+A few studies have found that individuals recovering from psychotic episodes link job success to these three strategies: 1) self-monitoring their mental health regularly, 2) actively working to maintain and improve their mental health, and 3) creating connections to others at work16.
+The last strategy, creating connections at work, is especially worth noting – having good relationships with your manager or co-workers is an extremely important source of support in dealing with bipolar disorder.
+Finally, it can be extremely valuable to connect with an occupational therapist to develop a work or career plan.
+Occupational therapists are trained to help people get back to doing and succeeding in their daily activities and work.